List of Bleach characters: Kisuke Urahara

 As a former captain, he is also adept in using high-level kidō and uses a sharp tactical style of combat.
 His zanpakutō is a shikomizue named Benihime (紅姫).
 In this form it has three known special abilities: it can create a polygonal "blood mist shield" capable of blocking most attacks, a crimson-colored energy blast which is similar to a cero, and an explosion that combines volatile energy with a net.
 Kisuke's bankai is Kannonbiraki Benihime Aratame (観音開紅姫改メ), which takes the form of a giant doll-like woman that appears kneeling behind Urahara.
 According to Urahara, those afflicted having seams appear on them, his bankai has the power to restructure anything it touches and can repair, rip, or optimize a person affected by the bankai.
 Its powers were vaguely hinted towards when Urahara was asked to use it to help train Sado, with Urahara stating that his bankai is not fit for such a purpose.
 Aizen has commented on Urahara's ability, calling him the only man whose intellect exceeds his own.
 Kubo has commented on Urahara, saying he is based on Snufkin, whom he thought was cool.

-He is voiced by Shin-ichiro Miki in the Japanese version of the anime and by Michael Lindsay in the English dub until episode 214 where the role was recast to Doug Erholtz starting from episodes 231.
+He is voiced by Shin-ichiro Miki in the original Japanese version of the anime and by Michael Lindsay in the English dub until episode 214 where the role was recast to Doug Erholtz starting from episodes 231.
 He is played by Seiichi Tanabe in the live action movie.